GameWithPixels/.github/profile/README.md

 ### Web Package

 ![Sample code demonstrating how to connect to a die using TypeScript.](images/web_code_sample.png)

+*Sample code demonstrating how to connect to a die using TypeScript.*

 For web developers we've released an early version of the Pixel library as an NPM [package](https://www.npmjs.com/package/pixels-library).